 - Field Trip to the Underworld by Hayden Saunier

 - Cruel Folklore by Eric Schwerer

-- Remorse Code by Erin Murphy (available Fall 2017)
+- Remorse Code by Erin Murphy (forthcoming, winter 2017)

 We also highly recommend the anthology Common Wealth: Contemporary Poets on Pennsylvania, edited by Marjorie Maddox and Jerry Wemple and published by Penn State University Press.